Recryal/RAT-Collection/README.md

-# Remote access trojans Collectio
+# Remote access trojans collection

 I disclaim all liability for any issues arising from the use of these constructor/builder samples.
 Always run any constructor or builder in a controlled testing environment, such as a virtual machine.